falyas/Front-End-Web-UI/Navigation_and_navigation_bar.md

 "navbar-expand-sm" expands when the screen size is above the "sm" breaking-point. "mr-auto" specifies the right-margin.
 So, the content will be pushed as left as possible, within the navigation bar. "nav-item" allows navigation items to be displayed horizontally.

-We can explicitly identify one of these links as active link, to tell the user that he/she are on that link.
+We can explicitly identify one of these links as an active link, to tell the user that he/she are on that link.
 Use the "active" class to identify the current active link.